Here’s our latest issue of “Ask Adam” relationships advice column, which appears monthly in the Advocate.com:

 In fact, from what I’ve seen, it ends in disaster.

 If you are not talking about your hook-ups then one of the important aspects of your life—your sexuality—is off limits for discussion.
 Your sexuality becomes a secret.
-As gay men we have spent plenty of time keeping our sexuality a secret.
+As queer people we have spent plenty of time keeping our sexuality a secret.

 And for many, it started a lifelong pattern of hiding.